 Anatomy of a Scene: Endeavour HOME Series 1, Episode 4.

+>Also consider becoming a Patron through Patreon from as little as £5 per month.
 With Patreon you set up how much you wish to pay monthly.
 There are three tiers, $5, $10 and $15.
 It’s like paying for a magazine subscription.
-With enough support I am hoping to create two posts a week.

 So this video is my first attempt at film or TV analysis.
 In particular analysing three scenes from the Endeavour episode Home.
 I found it’s not dissimilar to analysing literature but just with a different language.
 I have been a cinema fan since I was in short trousers and there was a time I was contemplating sitting a degree in Film.
 But my love for literature won out.

 I hope you enjoy the video.
-I am hoping to have another video up by the weekend.
 Take care everyone and thank you for your continued support in so many ways.

 Love